 The tools and techniques for the study of fungal EVs have been adapted from those established for mammalian systems, where EVs are most intensively studied.
 Many of the cutting-edge experimental techniques for isolation, tracking, and analysis of mammalian EVs are dependent on protein markers [35].
 They include identifying fractions containing EVs after density gradient centrifugation [36] or size exclusion chromatography [37], purification of EVs via immunoaffinity capture [38], and imaging of EV release and uptake [39].
 Unfortunately, proteomic analyses of fungal EVs have revealed that the markers that have been so useful for the isolation and study of mammalian EVs are not present in fungal EVs [26].
 Thus, there are differences in the protein cargo and possibly the biogenesis of EVs from fungi and mammalian cells, and de novo identification of fungal EV markers is essential.
 Inconsistencies between published data sets on the protein content of fungal EVs [26] means that a robust proteomic analysis of EVs from a particular species is required to provide an adequate data set for EV marker identification.
 In this study, we have addressed this problem by performing in-depth proteomic analyses on multiple C. albicans strains to define a set of broadly applicable C. albicans EV markers.

 Label-free quantitative proteomics was employed to generate an overview of the differences in EV and whole cell lysate (WCL) proteomes for a selection of different C. albicans strains and morphologies; DAY286 yeast, DAY286 biofilm, ATCC90028 yeast, and ATCC10231 yeast.
-By comparing the EV versus WCL data across all four strains we identified 47 putative EV markers which are enriched in C. albicans EVs regardless of source, cell strain, or morphology.
+By comparing the EV versus WCL data across all strains and morphologies we identified 47 putative EV markers which are enriched in C. albicans EVs regardless of source, cell strain, or morphology.
 These candidate protein markers include GTPases, enzymes crucial for cell wall synthesis, and plasma membrane proteins resembling mammalian tetraspanins or claudins.
 The “minimal information for studies of EVs” (MISEV) 2018 position statement indicates that, in addition to demonstrating the enrichment of EV marker proteins in EV preparations, a deficiency of non-EV proteins should also be shown [15].
-With this in mind, we identified 62 proteins that were depleted in C. albicans EVs compared to the WCL from the four strains.
+With this in mind, we identified 62 proteins that were depleted in C. albicans EVs compared to the WCL from the four data sets.
 Validation of these putative EV markers in vitro will allow future C. albicans EV research to align better with the recommendations set out in MISEV2018.
 Furthermore, robust C. albicans EV markers will allow adaptation of mammalian EV analysis techniques for use in the study of EVs in C. albicans pathogenesis and will provide potential new targets for the development of novel antifungals.

 Materials and methods